DavisRansom/code-quiz/README.md

 A quiz game about the novel Ready Player One, by Ernest Cline

 ## Description
 This program is a simple quiz game based around the novel Ready Player One by Ernest Cline.
-User's compete for the high score by answering multiple choice questions about the novel and earning points for their correct answers, as well as how fast they can answer the questions, earning a point for every second remaining on the clock after he/she completes the quiz.
+Users compete for the high score by answering multiple choice questions about the novel and earning points for their correct answers, as well as how fast they can answer the questions, earning a point for every second remaining on the clock after he/she completes the quiz.
 If the user earns a high enough score, his/her initials are recorded in the High Score list until someone knocks them out of the top three scorers.

 ## Getting Started
-To start the program, first input your initials in the input field, then hit the Start button.
+To start the program, first input your initials in the input field, then click on the Start button.

 ### Executing program
 * How to run the program